veeso/tui-realm/docs/en/get-started.md

 ## An introduction to realm

 TODO: youtube link
+> 👀 If you prefer there's also a crash course of tui-realm on my [Youtube Channel]() where I cover all of these arguments

 tui-realm is a tui-rs **framework** which provides an easy way to implement stateful application.
 First of all, let's give a look to the main features of tui-realm and why you should opt for this framework when building